Urchindog/Urchindog.github.io/index.md

 - Shanghai University Of Engineering Science , Shanghai 2019 - Apr.
 2022

-  Bachelor of Control Engineering（Now，majoring in Target location and tracking based on wireless sensor）
+  Bachelor of Control Engineering（majoring in Target location and tracking based on wireless sensor and something around AI skills）

 - Shandong University of Science and Technology，TsingTao China (August.
 2015——July.2019)